langleyfoxall/technologies/qualityassurance/qastagesformattingguidelines.md

 ![Jira Bug Raising](images/jira/raising-bugs.PNG)

 ### Test Data
-When testing on 'Staging' and 'Prod' we will require valid data and logons to access the system.
-These should be stored in a 'Google Docs' that the project lead/manager should have access to, These should be kept up to date.
+When testing on 'Staging' and 'Prod' we will require valid data and credentials.
+These should be stored in a 'Google Docs' that the project lead/manager should have access to, these should be kept up to date.
 This should contain data that you need or is helpful to have when you are testing the given project.